mehdiataei/quercus-bots/README.md

 This bot allows instructors/TAs to simultinously submit the grade and comment of each assignment submission automatically from an Excel/csv file.
 The code can be easily modified for other needs.

 This bot uses the official Canvas API, therefore, it should be compatible with any university LMS that uses Canvas.

+## Bot-2: Autograder only accounting for late submissions.

+This bot will autograde all the submissions and deduct certain points for late submissions.